MerceaOtniel/merceaotniel.github.io/_pages/oxmlscholarship.md

 ---

 Awarded to attend all tracks at Oxford Machine Learning Summer School.
-I declined it due to unavailabity to attend all tracks.
+I declined it due to unavailability to attend all tracks.